raffaelfoidl/maDMP-evaluation/README.md

     <tr>
         <td>Provide information such as name of applicant, project number, funding programme, version of DMP.Provide information such as name of applicant, project number, funding programme, version of DMP.</td>
         <td><code>0-1</code>, <code>0-2</code>, <code>0-3</code></td>
-        <td>Query <code>0-1</code> returns the basic information, i.e., the author, title, created date and language of the maDMP as well as the ID of the corresponding DMP.
+        <td>Query <code>0-1</code> returns the basic information, i.e. the author, title, created date and language of the maDMP as well as the ID of the corresponding DMP.
 Query <code>0-2</code> gathers all important information available for the corresponding project, whereas query <code>0-3</code> collects information about the funding of the project.</td>
     </tr>
 </tbody>
 </table>